heptarch/heptarch.github.io/drafts/demon.md

  capacity as Chairman of the London Pneumatic Despatch Company to consult some engineers.
-One of these men confesses that a phenomenon is afoot: a lass, no more than 10, and, one mutters, a "leanabh breugach", is giving a lecture on natural philosophy.
+One of these men confesses that a phenomenon is afoot: a lass, no more than 10, and, one mutters darkly, a "leanabh breugach", is giving a lecture on natural philosophy.
- The duke is intrigued---he has a daughter the same age---and attends.<br>
+ The duke is intrigued---he has a daughter the same age---and attends.
+What transpires is largely gibberish to him.<br>

 <div style="background-color: #fffff8 ; padding: 10px; border: 1px
 solid black; line-height:1.5"><br>